blank

 Prerequisite: C- or better in Film 201, or permission of instructor.

-An advanced filmmaking course where students will conceive, film and finish short documentary films.
-The course will emphasize study and analysis of the documentary form, research, production and editorial techniques, and strategies for building trust with protagonists.
-Documentary specific filming techniques will be explored such as vérité shooting, effective use of available light and multi-source field recording.
+An advanced filmmaking course where students will conceive, film and finish short narrative films.
+The course will emphasize study and analysis of the narrative form, story development, production and editorial techniques, and strategies for working with actors.
+Filmmaking craft will be explored including cinematography, picture editing and sound design.
 Cameras and software are provided.

 W: 6:30PM-9:00PM